entry Mar 2009,

-It is difficult to imagine another place in Europe that has as many items of archaeological, historical, mythological and even geological interest packed into such a compact area as the western end of the Gulf of Naples.
-The Baia castle (I think it’s really a fortress—see this link) sits above all this and now houses the new Museum of the Phlegrean Fields (the Campi Flegrei).
+It's difficult imagine another place in Europe that has as many items of archaeological, historical, mythological and even geological interest in such a compact area as the western end of the Gulf of Naples.
+The Baia castle (a fortress, really — image, below) sits above all this and houses the new Museum of the Phlegrean Fields (the Campi Flegrei).

 The castle is almost at the western end of the gulf, just before Cape Miseno; it is a stone’s throw from Cuma, the first permanent Greek colony on the Italian mainland and is surrounded by the submerged ruins of the great Portus Julius, home port to the Imperial Roman western fleet, now partially viewable (from glass-bottom boats or with diving gear) in an underwater archeology park.
 As well, there are many surface relics of the Roman empire in the form of villas, temples and cisterns scattered throughout the area.
 The castle also overlooks the waters where Virgil tells us that Misenus, master of the sea-horn —the conch-shell— challenged the sea-god Triton to musical battle, and it is near Lake Averno, the mythological entrance to Hell.
 Geologically, the castle has a bird’s-eye view of Monte Nuovo (New Mountain) the result of an eruption in 1538.

-Besides being one of the great fortresses that protected the Gulf of Naples, the Baia Castle also served other functions— diplomatic, cultural, scientific and even penal; it hosted visitors to the kingdom and served as a base under the Spanish for early studies of volcanism in the entire area of the Campi Flegrei; it was also the site of grisly executions.
+Besides being one of the fortresses that protected the Gulf of Naples, the Baia Castle also had other functions —diplomatic, cultural, scientific and even penal; it hosted visitors to the kingdom and served as a base under the Spanish for early studies of volcanism in the entire area of the Campi Flegrei; it was also the site of grisly executions.

 After the unification of Italy, the fortress no longer served a true military role and was officially “demoted” in 1887.
 (That is, it was no longer classified as a working defensive fortification on the Italian coasts.)
 A military orphanage was opened on the premises in 1927 with the aim of providing for the children of soldiers who had fallen in WWI.
 Industrial development in the area both before and after WWII left the Baia castle pretty much neglected.
 For a while, after the earthquake of 1980, castle premises also served as a shelter for those displaced from their homes.